firstcontributions/first-contributions/README.md

 Now let's get you started with contributing to other projects.
 We've compiled a list of projects with easy issues you can get started on.
 Check out [the list of projects in the web app](https://firstcontributions.github.io/#project-list).

+Note: For complete beginners knowing only C/C++, the above may not be so easy as well, so you may try various C++ repos on Number Theory, Data Structures, Algorithms, String Processing, Graphs etc  while simultaneously trying to learn various frameworks.

 ### [Additional material](additional-material/git_workflow_scenarios/additional-material.md)